kk-0129/FloBox/README.md

 ### 1.2) Data Serialisation

-Data serialisation throughout the Flo stack relies on the `IO` protocol (in `IO.swift`), which just defines methods to write and read bytes to/from a byte sequence (`[UInt8]`).
-Serialisable structs and classes then implement the associated `IO™` protocol (also in `IO.swift`) to serialise themselves to/from an IO byte stream.
+Data serialisation throughout the Flo stack relies on the `IO` protocol (in [IO.swift](Sources/FloBox/IO.swift)), which just defines methods to write and read bytes to/from a byte sequence (`[UInt8]`).
+Serialisable structs and classes then implement the associated `IO™` protocol (also in [IO.swift](Sources/FloBox/IO.swift)) to serialise themselves to/from an IO byte stream.
 Note that the `static` deserialisation method does not throw any errors, with the supplied `IO` argument assumed to be always contain well-formed data.
 This may change in future versions.

 ### 1.3) Threads

-The `__thread__` class (in `Util.swift`), is a convenient wrapper for a low-level POSIX 3 thread.
+The `__thread__` class (in [Util.swift](Sources/FloBox/Util.swift)), is a convenience wrapper for a low-level POSIX 3 thread.
 Swift Foundation GCD threading classes are also used throughout the application stack, the `__thread__` class oﬀers more scheduling predictability and is used for time-critical operations.

 ### 1.4) Clock

-The `__clock__` class (in `Util.swift`), is similar to a `__thread__` (above), except that it executes its @escaping closure, c, at regular periodic intervals.
+The `__clock__` class (in [Util.swift](Sources/FloBox/Util.swift)), is similar to a `__thread__` (above), except that it executes its @escaping closure, c, at regular periodic intervals.
 Clocks can be started, paused and resumed as needed (by toggling the `running` variable).

 ### 1.5) Times

-The `Time` enum (in `Util.swift`) provides access to the current time in diﬀerent forms (seconds, nano-seconds or a timespec combination).
+The `Time` enum (in [Util.swift](Sources/FloBox/Util.swift)) provides access to the current time in diﬀerent forms (seconds, nano-seconds or a timespec combination).
 It also defines the type-aliases `Interval` (for an interval of time) and `Stamp` (for an instant in time) just to provide some semantic clarity throughout the code.

 <h2 id="basics">2) Basic Data-Type and Box Definitions</h2>